Porges/ways-to-play/src/games/nine-mens-morris/nine-mens-morris.md

 The board with diagonals seems to appear first in Arabic sources;[@Murray2 p.
 43] it is shown — as the only drawing — in the famous <span class="noun" lang="ar-Latn">al-Qamūs al-Muḥīṭ</span> dictionary (<cite lang="ar">القاموس المحيط</cite>, ‘The Surrounding Ocean’) of [<span class="noun" lang="fa-Latn">Fairūzābādī</span>](https://en.wikipedia.org/wiki/Fairuzabadi) (<span lang="fa">{% isolate 'فیروزآبادی' %}</span>, 1329–1414), published at the start of the 15th century.[@alQamus]

-In China the game is mentioned by the Ming Dynasty author <span lang="cmn-Latn-pinyin" class="noun">Xiè Zhàozhè</span> (<span lang="zh" class="noun">谢肇淛</span>, 1567–1624 {%ce%}) in his <cite>Five Assorted Offerings</cite> (<cite lang="zh">五杂组</cite>),[@MerelsChina] and game-boards (almost entirely of the ‘diagonals’ type) have been found in China, starting from boards dated to the the 8–9th centuries in the [Uighur Khaganate](https://en.wikipedia.org/wiki/Uyghur_Khaganate) in what is now Mongolia, to the Balhae kingdom in the 9–10th centuries, and eventually spreading throughout the rest of China through the Liao/Song, then Jin and Yuan dynasties (10–14th centuries).
+In China the game is mentioned by the Ming Dynasty author <span lang="cmn-Latn-pinyin" class="noun">Xiè Zhàozhè</span> (<span lang="zh" class="noun">谢肇淛</span>, 1567–1624 <abbr>CE</abbr>) in his <cite>Five Assorted Offerings</cite> (<cite lang="zh">五杂组</cite>),[@MerelsChina] and game-boards (almost entirely of the ‘diagonals’ type) have been found in China, starting from boards dated to the the 8–9th centuries in the [Uighur Khaganate](https://en.wikipedia.org/wiki/Uyghur_Khaganate) in what is now Mongolia, to the Balhae kingdom in the 9–10th centuries, and eventually spreading throughout the rest of China through the Liao/Song, then Jin and Yuan dynasties (10–14th centuries).
 It seems probable that the game reached China through the Silk Roads from the Middle East.[@MerelsChina]

 <Image
     src='Fairuzabadi.jpg'